Schönburger

 Schönburger, also spelled Schoenburger, or Schonburger is a variety of grape, formally designated Geisenheim 15–114, a crossing developed at Geisenheim Institute for Grape Breeding in Germany, and released in 1979, of Pinot noir x (Chasselas x Muscat Hamburg).

-It is grown now in Germany, as well as in England where it is gaining popularity in the early 2000s and is "authorized".
+Schönburger is grown now in Germany, as well as in England where it is gaining popularity in the early 2000s and is "authorized".
 It can also be found in British Columbia Canada, and in western Washington state, western Oregon state, USA.
 A common feature of these areas is a cool climate, often maritime influenced.